KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Google Trends graph for phrases ["church iPhone" "church app" "church Android" "church desktop" "church website" (region: worldwide)](http://www.google.com/trends/explore#q=church%20iPhone%2C%20church%20app%2C%20church%20Android%2C%20church%20livestream&cmpt=q&tz=), from 2004 to 2015.
 ![](google-maps-and-trends/google-trends-church-iphone-church-app-church-android-church-livestream.png)

-## Surviving Disruption

-In the article [Surviving Disruption](https://hbr.org/2012/12/surviving-disruption), Max Wessel and Clayton Christensen explain how a company can disrupt itself in order to avoid being disrupted:

-* Identify the strengths of your disrupter’s business model
-* Identify your own relative advantages
-* Evaluate the conditions that would help or hinder the disrupter from co-opting your current advantages in the future.

 ## United Methodist Church Re-Imagined